aoaow/Data-Engineer/README.md

 # Purpose of Project
 This is an assignment to build test repository for DE.
 ## Week2 update:
-I created two py files to test the make file and CI actions: hellp.py and test_hello.py.
-The hello.py contains a function to add two parameters provided, and the test_hello contains assert statements to check if the sum is correct.
+I created two py files to test the make file and CI actions: "hellp.py" and "test_hello.py".
+The "hello.py" contains a function to add two parameters provided, and the "test_hello" contains assert statements to check if the sum is correct.
 ## Week3 update:
-I performed EDA on the egrid data in the file pandas_test.py.
-The detailed report is in the profile report.pdf in the main branch.
+I performed EDA on the egrid data in the file "pandas_test.py".
+The detailed report is in the "profile report.pdf" in the main branch.

 # Preparation